elkorn/afronski.github.io/_posts/2015-03-20-seven-languages-in-seven-weeks-ruby.md

 => 14
 {% endhighlight%}

 For each undefined method in that class, we are calling an entry point called *`method_missing`*.
 Then you can react and do whatever you want with the actual input arguments and invoked method name.
-This feature, connected with very flexible and liberal syntax, enables any kind of *DSL* creation that you can possible imagine.
+This feature, connected with very flexible and liberal syntax, enables any kind of *DSL* creation that you can possibly imagine.

 Why I have presented only this part?
 Because *Ruby* is already very popular programming language, I would say even a mainstream one.
 I do not want to focus on describing its features, instead we should learn how to build an *amazing community*.